Gardening Terminology: Strange Gardening & Botanical Words That Are Important For Gardeners

 Gardening Terminology – S

-Sand is one of the coarser constituents of the soil and those soils with more than 85% of material calssified as sand are referred to as sandy soils.
+Sands are one of the coarser constituents of the soil and those soils with more than 85% of material classified as sand are referred to as sandy soils.

 Sand is derived from rocks that have been broken down by rain, frost, wind etc. Sands composition depends on the rock from which it is derived but is largely silica-based.
 However, the second most common constituent of sand is calcium carbonate, which is typical of those sands derived from corals and seashells.